woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/point.rst

 Point composition
 ~~~~~~~~~~~~~~~~~

-Using more than one point symbolizer allows the composition of complex symbology.
-This example shows a symbolizer using ``x-composite`` to subtract a shape from a square mark allowing the background to show through.
+Using more than one point symbolizer allows the composition of more complex symbology.
+This example shows two symbolizers along with the ``x-composite`` parameter in order to *subtract* a shape from a square mark, allowing the background to show through.

 .. code-block:: yaml